0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 Before you hit the orange icon below to launch our complementary CloudFormation file, you will need the following pre-requisite resources in AWS:

 - **EC2 Key Pair**: An EC2 key pair to access your EC2 instance via SSH.
 This needs to be specified in the CloudFormation parameter *KeyNameParam*
-- **EC2 Elastic IP**: An Elastic IP that will be used by your EC2 instance.
-Both the IP as well as the ID need to be specified in the CloudFormation parameters *ElasticIPParam* and *ElasticIPIDParam* respectively.
-- **EFS Drive**: An EFS drive that will store your OpenVPN user data.
-The EFS file system ID needs to be specified in the CloudFormation parameter *EFSID*.
-**Note**: It is important to allow inbound access to your EFS Drive from the EC2 Elastic IP and the EC2 subnet where you would launch your OpenVPN server.
-This inbound rule needs to be set up in your default Security Group, or else, your OpenVPN server will not be able to mount your EFS drive.

 ### Launch the Stack